webcapitan57/webcapitanProfile/README.md

 ### Hi there. 👋

-## Senior .Net∕ Azure ∕Javascript engineer.
+## Senior .Net ∕ Azure ∕ Javascript engineer.

 - 🔭 I'm a full time developer.
-- 🌱 I'm a Software Engineer, specialized in Javascript,C#, Python.
+- 🌱 I'm a Software Engineer, specialized in Javascript, C#, Python.

 ### Connect with me: